gsitaram/HPCTrainingExamples/MPI-examples/GhostExchange/GhostExchange_ArrayAssign/Orig2/README.md

-# Ghost Exchange: Original Implementation
+# Ghost Exchange: Orig2 - CPU Implementation that decouples compute on inner cells and halo cells

-This example shows a CPU-only implementation, and how to use Omnitrace to trace it.
+This example shows a CPU-only implementation based on Orig that computes the solution first on the cells that do not need to use information from the halo cells, then performs a halo exchange, and finally advances the cells that use information from the halo.
+This version serves as an initial step towards having an overlap of GPU kernel compute with CPU MPI exchange.

 ## Environment: Frontier